fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 ### Requirements for these instructions.

 - LED lamp
 > The sample script also works with the sample image.
+You can try it without a LED lamp.
 The source code for using the sample image has been commented out, so please uncomment it if necessary.

 - PC with camera &nbsp; ※ verified with Macbook pro(2018)